 Jane lives in Adelaide and has travelled widely, particularly in Europe and the Pacific, where she was a volunteer Development worker in the Cook Islands for four years.
 She has trained at Sangam, is a WAGGGS accredited trainer and has received an Asia Pacific Leadership Award.
 Jane is passionate about life long and experiential learning.

 Outside of Guiding she is a dentist, running her own practice and teaching at the Dental School of the University of Adelaide part time.
 She holds qualifications in Dentistry, Clinical Hypnosis and Training and Assessment.
 The outdoors is her recreation, with kayaking, sailing and cycling being current interests.
 She also enjoys music, photography, amateur wine making and beer judging.

 Jane is excited to be involved in the future of Australian Guiding and particularly Adult Learning and Development.

-Nicole Young: National Olave Program Manager
+National Olave Program Manager

 Nicole Young started her term as National Olave Program Manager in October 2015.
 She was previously the SA Olave Program Manager and has had involvement in several other aspects of Girl Guiding in SA since 2010 including the Program, Learning and Development and Management committees and on the GGSA Board.
 Nicole lives in Adelaide, works in IT and is also a unit leader with Mawson Nashwauk Guides.